October 30, 2018

 - You still need to get the vaccine if you’ve already gotten sick with the flu earlier in the year.
 If you were sick with the flu in January, that doesn’t necessarily mean your body is now resistant to the flu in October of the same year.
 “Each year, we are usually fighting a different strain of the flu,” clarifies Dr. Gupta.

 - Medicine can help with the flu once you have it.
 Although medication will not completely rid the body of symptoms, it can help shorten the overall course and severity.
-“The best time for treatment is within 72 hours of noticing any symptoms,” says Dr. Lusk-Caceres.
-“Antiviral treatment after 72 hours is likely not going to be effective.”
+“The best time for treatment is within 72 hours of onset of symptoms,” says Dr. Agarwal.
+“Antiviral treatment after 72 hours may not be effective.”

 - The flu is a serious virus.
 It is estimated that the flu has resulted in between 140,000 and 710,000 hospitalizations per year since 2010.
 “Even more frightening is that the flu, to some people, can be fatal,” warns Dr. Gupta.
 Every year, the virus kills between 12,000 and 49,000 people.
 Last flu season (2017-2018), 172 children died from the flu, which is now the highest number of flu-related deaths reported during a single flu season.
 “Of those children, 80% of them weren’t vaccinated.
 Your best defense against this virus it to get vaccinated each season,” adds Dr. Gupta.